Mountain landscape in China

 The following sections discuss the Chinese healthcare system, many of the decisions expats will face and the benefits of international private healthcare cover in more detail.

-The quality of healthcare in China (in urban areas) is generally comparable with Western standards.
-In the countryside, this may not be the case.
-China’s three-tier system starts with community walk-in clinics which are then escalated to larger hospitals, and then on to specialist hospitals.
+The quality of healthcare in China tends to be better in Urban areas than in the countryside.
+The healthcare system in China, is organised into three-tiers.
+The lowest tier being community walk-in clinics, followed by large hospitals and then specialist hospitals.
 However, many locals go straight to larger hospitals for minor illnesses, causing long waiting times.
-This is due to the poor quality of the community centres and their relatively recent national implementation; natives are used to hospitals being the primary source of healthcare, so it is considered normal to seek medical attention from them first.
+This is due to the poor quality of the community centres and their relatively recent national availability; natives are used to hospitals being the primary source of healthcare, hence why its part of the norm to seek medical attention from them first.

 Chinese citizens, permanent residents and (dependant on region) expats can access public healthcare through China’s government insurance plans.
 Most expats use private insurance as the public health institutions are slower and many treatments (including emergency transportation) are not covered by government plans.

-Otherwise, you will need to purchase private coverage until you are given residency status.
+Otherwise, if you aren’t self-employed or don’t have an employer that could cover you, then you will need to purchase private coverage until you are given residency status.

 The state medical insurance plans cover primary, specialty, hospital, and mental health care, as well as prescription drugs and traditional Chinese medicine.
-However, there are gaps in China’s public insurance plans and the majority of imported western prescription medicines are not covered by them.
-For example, although you have public health insurance, your non-working family members may not be covered.
+However, there are differences in China’s public insurance plans that you may not be used to, such as, most of the imported western prescription medicines are not covered by them.
+Or although you have public health insurance, your non-working family members may not be covered.
 So, if you are thinking of relocating, you should thoroughly research what your public health insurance covers and whether you need extra private coverage.

-Not all hospitals recognise all private insurers (including some Chinese insurers), so you will have to pay a deposit or fees for medical services upfront (often in cash).
+Not all hospitals recognise all private insurers, including some Chinese insurers.
+So, you’ll have to pay a deposit or fees for medical services upfront - often in cash.
 Your insurance will reimburse you later.

-Medical emergencies are usually well managed in urban areas.
-In rural areas, waiting times can be longer as the emergency services are more limited.
-The emergency personnel are trained to a high standard but often do not speak English, so it would be useful for you to learn some basic phrases in the local dialect, as well as specific words for chronic illnesses or allergies.
-In a medical emergency, dial 120 or 999.
-As a precaution, expats often keep the details of their embassy in case of emergency.
-Information on emergency visits is not routinely sent to your GP (General Practitioner), so do not forget to ask for a medical summary when you are discharged.
+Medical emergencies are usually well managed in urban than in rural areas, this is because waiting times can be longer as the emergency services are more limited.
+The emergency teams are trained to a high standard but may not speak English, so it would be useful for you to learn some basic phrases in the local dialect, as well as specific words for chronic illnesses or allergies.
+In case of emergency, dial 120 or 999.
+Expats, also often keep the details of their embassy to hand too.
+Information on emergency visits is not routinely sent to your GP (General Practitioner), so don’t forget to ask for a medical summary when you’re discharged.

 Unfortunately, due to a shortage of state-regulated ambulances across China, private or ‘black’ ambulances have been used to meet demand.
 Many of these vehicles are unauthorised and staffed by unqualified professionals, so all expats are advised to avoid them.